GodotGAS: Core Concepts

 The Decoupling of Tags and Cues

-One of the most powerful features of GodotGAS is how it handles the “narrative” of combat using Tags and Cues.
+One of the most powerful features of GodotGAS is how it handles the ânarrativeâ of combat using Tags and Cues.

 Gameplay Tags

 Tags are strictly validated StringNames (e.g., Event.Damage.Critical or Status.Silenced) managed by a global registry.
 They are used for Gatekeeping.
-An ability can look at an ASC and say, “I am blocked from activating if you have the Status.Silenced tag.”
+An ability can look at an ASC and say, âI am blocked from activating if you have the Status.Silenced tag.â ### Gameplay Cues Cues are the Visuals and Audio.
+In traditional game dev, your ability script might manually instantiate a particle system and play a sound.
+In GodotGAS, you decouple this completely.

-Your ability simply tells the global GameplayCueManager: “Execute the Cue.SFX.Fireball.Impact tag right here.”
-The manager looks up what .tscn is mapped to that tag, pulls it from a highly optimized Object Pool, and plays it.
+Your ability simply tells the global GameplayCueManager: âExecute the Cue.SFX.Fireball.Impact tag right here.â The manager looks up what .tscn is mapped to that tag, pulls it from a highly optimized Object Pool, and plays it.
 This means your mathematical combat logic never has to worry about loading, spawning, or deleting heavy visual nodes.